Welcome to the future of visual collaboration.

 The key benefits:

-A team is working on market trends for 2025.
-Instead of laboriously copying the AI responses from a chat window into a presentation, they let the discussion emerge as a graph on the board.
-The team deletes irrelevant nodes, highlights the most important findings in color, adds images, and exports the final strand directly as a finished slide.
+A team develops market trends for 2025.
+Instead of painstakingly copying AI answers from a chat window into a presentation, they let the discussion emerge as a graph on the board.
+The team deletes irrelevant nodes, highlights the most important insights in color, adds images and exports the final strand directly as a finished slide.

-You can branch off at any point of an existing graph chat “ (create a branch).
-Simply click on an older answer in the graph and ask a new question – a new branch visually grows from the discussion tree.
+You can at any point of an existing graph‑chat „branch“ (create a branch).
+Simply click on an older answer in the graph and pose a new question – it visually grows a new branch from the discussion tree.

 The key benefits:

-An engineer discusses the functionality of a 'Load Cell' in the main thread.
-The detailed question 'What material is the strain gauge made of?' is clarified in a side branch.
-After this is done, he clicks back to the main path and continues to discuss the signal electronics undisturbed.
+An engineer discusses in the main thread the operation of a „Load Cell“.
+The detailed question „What material is the strain gauge made of?“ is clarified in a side branch geärt.
+After this is completed, he clicks zurück to the main path and continues discussing ungestört further über the signal electronics.

 What is it?